jerapiblaze/little-chicken-reboot/README.md

 ]
 ```
 ### Environment variables
-Please config all of the environment variables before launch.
+**Please config all of the environment variables before launch.**<br>
-You can put the `.env.json` file at the root directory.
+You can put the `.env.json` file at the root directory or pre-config the variables.
 ```json
 {
     "DISCORD_TOKEN":"discord_token",